Abstinence as political act: 4B feminism's 'four nos' – DW – 11/25/2024

 With Korean women at the wrong end of the highest gender-pay gap among OECD countries and, according to the Ministry of Gender Equality and Family, shouldering most of the care work, it's no wonder many don't want to have babies, Mingyeong says.

 "This is a cruel place for women," she explains.
-"If we give birth to girls, they won't be safe nor happy."
+"If we give birth to girls, they'll be neither safe nor happy."

 Like Mingyeong and Seohee, Christine came to realize that very few of the men in her life shared her regard for women's rights.